Kallen113/Data-analysis-with-Python--more-advanced-data-visualizations/README.md

 # Data-analysis-with-Python--more-advanced-data-visualizations
 Data visualizations using the matplotlib and seaborn libraries:

-# Summary of Data visualizations:
+#  I.) Summary of Data visualizations:

+## A.) Visualizations using the Ames, IA housing dataset:

-Barplot of covariates ranked by correlation with housing sale prices, Source of data: Ames, IA housing dataset (2006-2010 house price data)- (Note: for more detailed analysis of this dataset also see this repo: https://github.com/Kallen113/Python_data_analysis_Ames-IA_Housing_dataset.git).
+## 1.)
+Barplot of covariates ranked by correlation with housing sale prices:
+Source of data: Ames, IA housing dataset (2006-2010 house price data)- (Note: for more detailed analysis of this dataset also see this repo: https://github.com/Kallen113/Python_data_analysis_Ames-IA_Housing_dataset.git).

 Source code: